awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-expressions.md

 Filter expressions are used in scan and query operations to filter the items that are returned\.

 A filter expression is applied after all the data is read from the database, so the read cost is the same as if there were no filter\.
-The Amazon DynamoDB Developer Guide has more information about using filter expressions for both [query](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.FilterExpression) and [scan](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Scan.html#Scan.FilterExpression) operations\.
+The *Amazon DynamoDB Developer Guide* has more information about using filter expressions for both [query](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.FilterExpression) and [scan](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Scan.html#Scan.FilterExpression) operations\.

 The following example shows a filter expression added to a scan request\.
-The criteria restricts the items return where the price is between 8\.00 and 80\.00 inclusive\.
+The criteria restricts the items returned to items with a price between 8\.00 and 80\.00 inclusive\.

 ```
         Map<String, AttributeValue> expressionValues = Map.of(